 But that’s exactly what it was – I was creating a false sense of wealth that came through cheap and easy consumption.

-Yes, shopping with a credit card, overspending on clothes, and having a closet full of clothes is a privilege.
+Yes, I know that shopping with a credit card, buying unnecessary things, and having a closet full of clothes is a privilege.
 Choosing to stop buying clothes for a year is a privilege.
 Choosing to quit my job to go back to school is also a privilege.

 I didn’t have an income when I quit my job.
 This forced me to track every single expense in my Budget Planner.
 I could no longer hide from (or deny) my previous spending habits.